mohammadabidhafiz1294/physics-notes/PHYSICS/3 Y/QUANTUM MECHANICS (PH-302)/One-dimensional Potential Barriers.md

 - Both infinite and finite square wells are valuable tools in quantum mechanics for modeling various physical phenomena.
 - The choice of well type depends on the specific system being studied and the desired level of detail.
 - The presence and properties of potential barriers play a crucial role in confining particles, enabling tunneling, and determining their energy states.

-I hope this clarifies the differences between infinite and finite potential wells and their significance in understanding the behavior of particles in the quantum world.
-If you have any further questions or specific applications in mind, feel free to ask!